MeghaKanojia/ai-image-detection-etsy/README.md

 A three-phase comparative study of **hybrid feature extraction** and **end-to-end fine-tuning** for binary classification of AI-generated vs. authentic product images, achieving a best validation **F1 score of 0.9356** with ConvNeXt-Base.

-> **Context:** Built for the Advanced Machine Learning module (MSc Computing — Data Analytics, DCU).
-The dataset is proprietary Etsy marketplace data and cannot be redistributed. `submission.csv` is excluded from this repository.
+> **Context:** The dataset is proprietary Etsy marketplace data and cannot be redistributed. `submission.csv` is excluded from this repository.

 ---